AlexDev404/TurboWarp-Desktop/README.md

 # TurboWarp-Desktop
-> Forked, Compiled and then published from github.com/turbowarp/scratch-gui
+> Forked, Compiled from github.com/turbowarp/scratch-gui and then published

-The Speedy TurboWarp Scratch Mod as a Desktop Application Wrapped in Electron
+The Speedy TurboWarp Scratch Mod as a Desktop Application Wrapped in [Electron][2] using [Nativefier][3]

 Ever wanted TurboWarp as a Desktop app just like how MIT's Scratch has their own.
 Well now TurboWarp Desktop is here.
 Just download and install to start creating